chilaquiles brunch at Chavelas in Crown Heights

 The Ryerson

-698 Nostrand Avenue
+Address: 698 Nostrand Avenue

-Just like so many places in Brooklyn, the Ryerson specializes in soul food and they do it really well.
+Just like so many places in Brooklyn, The Ryerson specializes in soul food and they do it really well.
 Not to mention they also have a great wooden bar and a beautiful outdoor garden, making this one of the best brunch spots in Crown Heights.

 The menu is big so it’s really easy to please everyone.
 The drinks are also super affordable so it makes for a great place for a large group.
 As far as food goes, stick with the classics including the Nashville hot chicken biscuit, the hash or biscuits and gravy.
 If you aren’t feeling lunch, they serve all their other food all day with several different ways to have incredible fried chicken.